 The most specific clue, and the only one supporting many of the battlefield candidates, is its name.
-First, as we always note, medieval battles were seldom fought at settlements.
+Medieval battles were seldom fought at settlements.
 Their names typically refer to the nearest settlement that others would recognise.
 It could be several miles from the actual battlefield, more in sparsely populated areas.
-Few places were as sparsely populated as the Lancashire Plain away from the coast, where Domesday lists only five settlements with 87 households between the Lune and the Mersey, an area of over 1000km2.
-Moreover, ASC-D says that the battle was 'ymbe Brunan-burh', 'around Brunanburh' rather than 'at Brunanburh', so perhaps further still.
-It remains the best clue and should at least narrow down the possibilities.
+Some of the battlefield candidates are on the Lancashire Plain, which was sparsely populated away from the coast.
+Domesday lists only five settlements totalling 87 households between the Lune and the Mersey, an area of over 1000km2.
+Moreover, ASC-D says that the battle was 'ymbe Brunanburh', 'around Brunanburh', so perhaps five miles or more.

-It is a shame then that the contemporary accounts have so many stabs at Brunanburh's spoelling.
-They are discussed in expert detail in Paul Cavill's chapter of the Brunanburh Casebook.
+Brunanburh's etymology is discussed in expert detail in Paul Cavill's chapter of the Brunanburh Casebook.
 A summary should suffice here.
-Most of the names start 'Brun', an Old English word usually meaning 'brown' but which Cavill thinks more likely to be a personal name 'Bruna'.
+Most of the spellings start 'Brun', an Old English word usually meaning 'brown', but which Cavill thinks more likely to refer to the personal name 'Bruna'.
 Perhaps they are linked.
 Hardwick speculates that Bruna and his followers, the Bruningas, were so-named because they had swarthy brown skin.
-Some of the battlefield names start 'Brunnan', double-n, an Old English word that is said to mean 'spring' or 'well'. 'burh' means 'fortification' or 'stronghold'. 'dune' can mean 'hill' or can mean 'fortification'. 'ford' means 'ford'. 'werc' usually means 'earthwork fortification'.
+Some of the battlefield names start 'Brunnan', double-n, an Old English word that is said to mean 'spring' or 'well'. 'burh' means 'fortification' or 'stronghold'.
+There are other variations of the battle's name. 'dune' can mean 'hill' or can mean 'fortification'. 'ford' means 'ford'. 'werc' usually means 'earthwork fortification'.

-So, if its name is anything to go by, the battlefield was beside a ford near an elevated fortification at a placed named 'Brune' or 'Brunan', or it might have been at a spring beside a fortification or hill at a place known as 'Wen' or 'Weon', or all of these.
+So, if its names are anything to go by, the battlefield was beside a ford - which infers at the intersection of a road and a river - near an elevated fortification at a place named 'Brune' or 'Brunan', or at a spring beside a fortification or hill at a place known as 'Wen' or 'Weon', or all of these.